Ray Dalio’s $100 million education charity hit with abuse of wealth and power lawsuit

 The partnership was an effort to improve Connecticut’s public schools by investing $100 million from the Dalio Foundation and $100 million from the state in struggling school districts.
 Connecticut governor Ned Lamont heralded the effort as one of the biggest public-private partnerships to promote education.

-But the partnership was disbanded in May -- a little more than a year after it was launched--amid charges of mismanagement after it was disclosed that it spent just a fraction of the money it promised to low-income students.
-The Dalio’s say they are still committed to donating the $100 million they promised to Connecticut’s schools, according to press reports.
+But the partnership was disbanded in May -- a little more than a year after it was launched — amid charges of mismanagement after it was disclosed that it spent just a fraction of the money it promised to low-income students.
+The Dalios say they are still committed to donating the $100 million they promised to Connecticut’s schools, according to press reports.

-A spokesperson for Dalio Philanthropies says they can’t comment on the lawsuit since they haven’t seen it; a press official for Say Yes also couldn't be reached for comment.
+A spokesperson for Dalio Philanthropies says they can’t comment on the lawsuit since they haven’t seen it; a press official for Say Yes couldn't be reached for comment.

 Schmitt-Carey says in her lawsuit that she was made a scapegoat for the partnership's troubles that eventually led to its demise.
-She began her role as CEO on March 23 but on May 4, she received a call from several board members, including Mr. Dalio’s wife, Barbara who is also the director of Dalio Philanthropies, ordering her to resign, according to the lawsuit.
+She began her role as CEO on March 23, but on May 4, she received a call from several board members, including Mr. Dalio’s wife, Barbara, who is also the director of Dalio Philanthropies, ordering her to resign, according to the lawsuit.

-Schmitt-Carey has three decades of experience in non-profit work and she attempted to utilize her experience when she was appointed to run the partnership, the lawsuit says.
+Schmitt-Carey has three decades of experience in nonprofit work and she attempted to utilize her experience when she was appointed to run the partnership, the lawsuit says.

 But "Mr. Dalio went on to instruct Ms. Schmitt-Carey that her job was not to draw on the experience and knowledge she had accumulated during her long career but to take direction from Ms. Dalio regarding which programs should be implemented.
 As stated above, Mr. Dalio informed Ms. Schmitt-Carey, 'If my wife wants to distribute 10,000 coats, your job is to figure out how to do that.'"